The Princess and the Frog Party -Dinner and Movie: all the party ideas, decor, recipes and printables for a themed

 Princess and The Frog Beignetts

 We definitely could not do The Princess and The Frog and not serve beignets.
-They are the perfect treat to go with this movie, since like the gumbo, they make a few different appearances in the film, and they are quitiesentially Cajun.
+They are the perfect treat to go with this movie, since like the gumbo, they make a few different appearances in the film, and they are quintessentially Cajun, and remind me of Tiana’s place.

-The last time I had beignets was probably Mickey Bigentes at the River Side Disney Resort in Disney World, quite a few years ago.
+The last time I had beignets was probably Mickey Beignets at the River Side Disney Resort in Disney World, quite a few years ago.
 We love them, and try to have them anytime we’re lucky enough to stay at Disney World.
 But you don’t have to go to Disney World -or New Orleans, to get them!
-You can make them at home.
+You and your little chef can make them at home.
 Our easy bread machine recipe is so easy to make and so delicious.
 And if you don’t have a bread machine you can make them in a stand mixer or by hand.
 They’re definitely a favourite.
 Find our recipe for Tiana’s Famous Beignets here.

 One final small touch, that was easy and fun was to serve some gummy frogs.
 They were the perfect little candy treat to fit our theme, and I picked them up at the bulk store.
 They would also be cute party favors, tied in a cellophane goodie bags with curly ribbon.

 We had so much fun having a The Princess and The Frog themed dinner and movie night.
-I hope some of these easy ideas and recipes (soon to come) inspire you to enjoy a The Princess and The Frog themed dinner and movie night too.
+I hope some of these easy ideas and recipes inspire you to enjoy a The Princess and The Frog themed dinner and movie night too.
 And don’t forget I’ll be sharing more Disney Princess Dinner and Movie ideas all summer, along with a special package at the end that you can purchase with all 6 Disney Princess Movie Nights, that includes all the recipes and all the printables in one place -so stay tuned for that!

 With a The Princess and the Frog movie night, life really is a party!